alexdls95/game-of-drones/README.md

 Running the `npm start` command concurrently executes the client and server services.

+## Editing the game

+You can edit the configuration of the game, since you have the possibility to add, eliminate or modify movements in a simple way, editing the file `game-of-drones/server/routes/move.js`.

 ## Build

 Run `ng build` to build the project.